pustotnik/zenmake/docs/introduction.rst

 Main purpose of the project is to be as simple as possible to use but be flexible.

-Details about reasons to create this project you can find :ref:`here<why>`.
+Details about reasons to create this project can be found :ref:`here<why>`.

 It uses WAF as internal engine.
 It's for C/C++ projects now but may be later some other languages will be added.
 Especially WAF